Immanuel of Rome for Digital Dante

 I’ve searched the world-long and wide by land and by sea- with little reward.
 I saw Syria all the way to Armenia and Romania, a large part of it, it seems to me.
 I saw the Sultanate from the mountains to the valley And I can tell you about the Great Khan: of all I heard and saw and understood, now I am inflamed to want to recount: the only place that holds the crown is Verona, renowned for its words and deeds.
 You'll see knights in armor and cavaliers switching their steeds and flags, coats of arms and weaponry.
 You’ll hear the giach of their armored feet: pedach giach giach giach…as you hear them go by.
 And their weapons become instruments, thousands of weapons, sounding off at once: Duduf, duduf - duduf, duduf duduf, duduf - the flapping of flags.
 Here we have parties, with all the blond ladies: here come the storms of bitter love and of loving!
 The matrons go muz muz, the maidens usu usu and the widows sciuvi vu - their chatter drowns out everything else!
 Here you find maids, ever fresh, Feverishly skipping - trotting and walking along.
 One says, ‘like this?’ - and the other ‘like that’ and the other ‘stay here, since I’m coming back.’
 In that clear water, which makes the beautiful river shine, my dear lady causes virtue to reign.
 For love is in the hall of Cangrande della Scala: and here without wings, seemingly I fly; I could barely believe what I was seeing, but indeed it seemed to me to be in a great sea.
 Barons and marquises from every land noble and courtly: see them arrive here.
 Here astrology mingles with philosophy and theology - you’ll hear it debated; Here Germans, Italians and French, Flemish and English, speaking together: They make echoes that reverberate like a drum, that slowly builds momentum.
 Guitars and lutes, violas and flutes: loud, shrill voices - here you hear them sing.
 Stututu ifiu ifiu ifiu - stututu ifiu ifiu ifiu stututu ifiu ifiu ifiu - drumming, whistling.
 And here good singers and minstrels, and here troubadours - hear how they complement each other.
 Here you’ll find eaters contesting-- it's a rare treat, to watch them indulge Intarlatin - intarlatin Intarlatin - playing and dancing.
 The falcons with their cui cui, the mastiffs go gu gu; the greyhounds guuu uu - to make an escape.
 And the falconers, masters and squires, Boys and messengers, each one goes his own way.
 How much and how many, and how much and how many And how much and how many- you see them rush by: one goes up and the other comes down; that lady comes down - she won’t let you pass: Bis bis bis, bisbidis disbidis Bisbisbidis - you’ll hear her advise.
 And here fools and pilgrims to Rome and elsewhere, Jews and Muslims, see how they all arrive.
 Tatim tatim - tatim tatim, tatim tatim - hear the drumming!
 Balauf balauf - balauf balauf, balauf balauf - you hear it trill here and there.
 Below are the horses - above the parrots, in the room they dance, moving together.
 Dududu dududu - dududu dududu dududu dududu - reverberating around you.
 But the most costly things - to Cangrande they're nothing: see across the stairs how they steal the precious plates.
 With that doorkeeper, who is so sure of his position what he holds most dear, he knows best what to do.
 And here the young men: I have seen such entertainment, you won't see such crazy youths growing mold anytime soon.
 Here they’re not shy throwing punches and slaps, some with black eyes, some bruises.
 Gegegì gegegì gegegì gegegì Gegegì, gegegì - the birds twitter in springtime.
 Cranes and cows - wild animals you will find, and strange exotic beasts - more than one can count.
 Here are lions, and monster cats and enormous rams - I saw them butting heads.
 Bobobo bobobo - bottombo bobobo bobobottombo bobobottombo - the trumpets sound.
 Here’s a large band of the old, the half-blind: the generosity [of Cangrande] keeps them going.
 Here comes the band of the indigent, so full of hunger, they would gulp down the copper bowl with the broth.
 Here is such an assembly of wax candlesticks that they seem to burn the evening air.
 Tatam tatam - tatam tatam tatam tatam - lutes twitter along.
 Here are great games - some for many, some for few, with huge firebrands I’ve seen them joust.
 Here come the lowly peasants - whose hands are such, that they seem to be huge guard-dogs, barking from Spain.
 Here are the monkeys, with their humanlike smirks beating each other up, gnashing their teeth.
 And a laugh.
 What is it?
 What happened?
 What is it? heee heee heee heee - each man howls with laughter.
 Here, too, are others - so elegantly turned out- their beauty is a topic for the blessed in paradise.
 And here is the lord - of such great valor- That his great honor spreads by land and by sea.

-Though scholars have admired the onomatopoeic inventiveness of this early frottola, none have devoted significant attention to its contents.
+Though scholars have admired the onomatopoeic inventiveness of this early poem, none have devoted significant attention to its contents.
 In a forthcoming article, I address this more thoroughly but will offer two comments here.
 First, it seems more than mere coincidence that Immanuel would be drawn to the figure of Cangrande della Scala, given that Cangrande was Dante’s patron.
 As in portions of the Maḥbarot Immanuel, Immanuel is intent on comparing himself to Dante (see above analysis).

 Second, while he offers detailed depictions of Verona, Immanuel himself is nearly absent as a character in the narrative, a sharp contrast to the utter vibrancy of the bodies and actions he depicts.
 I see this as yet another sign of Immanuel’s status as astute outside observer, never truly a part of an Italian poetic circle.
-The lack of evidence of Italian lyrics composed by other Jews in this period might also account for the frottola’s sense of loneliness; indeed, it seems that just as Immanuel was an outsider among Italian poets, he was likewise a loner among Italian Jews of his generation, very few of whom would have been able to understand and appreciate his bold experiments in vernacular lyric.
+The lack of evidence of Italian lyrics composed by other Jews in this period might also account for the poem’s sense of loneliness; indeed, it seems that just as Immanuel was an outsider among Italian poets, he was likewise a loner among Italian Jews of his generation, very few of whom would have been able to understand and appreciate his bold experiments in vernacular lyric.

 Even if the personal link between Dante and Immanuel remains highly unlikely, Immanuel’s Hebrew and Italian lyrics reflect one way in which Dantean poetics shaped an ‘other’ of thirteenth- and fourteenth-century Italy.
 Though Immanuel gained greater renown in Hebrew than in Italian, his compositions in both languages attest to his adroit awareness of Italian lyric forms and motifs.
 Immanuel’s blending of genres, forms, and languages offers Dante’s readers an alternate glimpse into the poetics of medieval Italy.